samsa1/ppx_rml/docs/report/report.md

 with [%event l = s] when l = 3 -> ()
 ```

-The reason we needed the `[%event ]` is that the parser wants a pattern at this place, when the rml syntax allowed any expression.
+The reason we needed the `[%event ]` is that the parser wants a pattern at this place, while the rml syntax allowed any expression.
 Thus the extension wrapper allowed to write an expression while making the parser happy.

 ## Do when